polar-app/polar-app/content/blog/2020-02-14-Top-Five-Flashcard-Apps-2020.md

 Flashcards have a reputation for being one of the most popular ways of studying and retaining information.
 They’re also a time-tested tool.
 Their history dates back to the 19th century when English educator Favell Lee Mortimer used a set of phonics flashcards.
-Here's a nice read on the [history of flashcards](https://www.brainscape.com/blog/2012/04/history-of-flashcards/).
+Here's a nice read on the <a href="https://www.brainscape.com/blog/2012/04/history-of-flashcards/">history of flashcards</a>.

 Since then, flashcards have come a long way and have been adapted for mobile platforms.

 It’s quite handy to know how to write good flashcards.
 You can start by mixing pictures and words — imagery helps you recollect experiences a lot better.
-This is also known as the [Picture Superiority Effect](https://www.youtube.com/watch?v=27CsEELSkrw) in cognitive psychology.
+This is also known as the <a href="https://www.youtube.com/watch?v=27CsEELSkrw">Picture Superiority Effect</a> in cognitive psychology.
 You can also try to break complex concepts into multiple simpler questions.
 Making good flashcards goes a long way in learning and retaining new information.